-Category 2nd Fall Retention 2 Yr Graduation Rate 4 Yr Graduation Rate 6 Yr Graduation N in F14 Cohort % Retained to 2nd Fall N in F13 Cohort % Graduated Within 2 Yrs N in F11 Cohort % Graduated Within 4 Yrs N in F09 Cohort % Graduated Within 6 Yrs University ALL 1331 83.5 1350 17.5 1275 66.7 1179 70.6 Load Full-time in 1st Fall 1171 85.5 1174 17.2 1138 67.8 1051 72.2 Part-time in 1st Fall 160 68.8 176 19.3 137 57.7 128 57.0
+Category 2nd Fall Retention 2 Yr Graduation Rate 4 Yr Graduation Rate 6 Yr Graduation % % % N in F14 % Retained N in F13 Graduated N in F11 Graduated N in F09 Graduated Cohort to 2nd Fall Cohort Within 2 Cohort Within 4 Cohort Within 6 Yrs Yrs Yrs University ALL 1331 83.5 1350 17.5 1275 66.7 1179 70.6 Load Full-time in 1st Fall 1171 85.5 1174 17.2 1138 67.8 1051 72.2 Part time in 1st Fall 160 68.8 176 19.3 137 57.7 128 57.0

 Additionally, the University engages in continuous improvement efforts designed to ensure there is currency in student success and retention activities.
 In 2012 the University was one of 13 institutions in the State System to participate in the Center for Urban Education Equity Scorecard (ES) project.
 ES is a data-driven, organizational learning process designed to foster institutional change by identifying and eliminating racial disparities among college students.
 Consistent with the institutional mission of providing access and high-quality undergraduate education, the aim of this project was to identify structurally hidden and unintended inequalities leading to racial disproportions in the following: access to the University, retention, degree completion, and involvement in high impact activities, such as internship, honors, and undergraduate research.
 At the conclusion of this project, a total of 45 recommendations were made to administration.
-The recommendations are designed to close the racial equity gap in the areas of access, retention/completion, and excellence.
-To date 60% of the recommendations have been acted upon.
-11 Over the last four years, the University has increased the number of URM students enrolled and increased and exceeded national retention rates for URM students.
-The University will continue to build upon excellence in this area by following through on remaining ES recommendations that have vet to be implemented.
+The recommendations are designed to rectain the racial equity gap in the areas of access, retention/completion, and excellence.
+To date 60%

+730 of the recommendations have been acted upon.
+Over the last four years, the University has through on remaining ES recommendations that have yet to be implemented.